Welcome to Shoreline Public Schools!

 - Washington State Dept. of Health Vaccine Requirements

-- Proof of age (e.g. birth certificate or passport)
+- Proof of age (e.g. birth certificate, passport or USCIS document)

-- Proof of residency (e.g. utility bill, tax statement) - Shoreline residents only
+- Proof of residency (e.g. utility bill, lease agreement, mortgage statement, property tax statement) - Shoreline residents only

 - Parent's/Guardian's telephone (day and evening)